 What is a shock absorber?

-To most people a shock absorber is an unseen component somewhere near the wheel and suspension which never needs to be checked or looked at as it always works and does not wear out or need replacing, and perhaps like tonsils in a human do not really need to be there…
+To most people, a shock absorber is an unseen component somewhere near the wheel and suspension that never needs to be checked or looked at as it always works and does not wear out or need replacing, and perhaps like tonsils in a human does not really need to be there…

 This is unfortunately not true as a shock absorber (or damper as it should be called) keeps the tyre in contact with the road by "damping" out excessive spring movements and bounce.
 As we all know tyres need to keep in contact with the road surface in order for the driver to retain control of the vehicle – so without a fully functional shock to keep the tyre in contact with the road surface, no driver would be able to maintain control of a vehicle.
 As an added bonus a good shock gives drivers a more comfortable ride and reduces wear on tyres and other suspension components.